Arizona Trail Conditions

 back in many spots along the trail but is not too bad.
 Boulder Canyon remains very passable.

-Crews will be working this fall and winter to once again cut back the cat's claw.
+Crews will be working this season to once again cut back the cat's claw.

 Passage #22 - Saddle Mountain

 Much of this passage north of the Cross F connector trail was burned by the 2012 Sunflower